RSE-Sheffield/RSE-Sheffield.github.io/_posts/2024-08-11-python-virtualenvwrapper.md

-As the name suggests [`virtualenvwrapper`](https://virtualenvwrapper.readthedocs.io/en/latest/) is a wrapper for the [`virtualenv`](https://virtualenv.pypa.io/en/latest/) package that adds a bunch of convenience functions and features that, in this authors view, make it easier to install, activate/deactivate and manage your virtual environments.
+As the name suggests [`virtualenvwrapper`](https://virtualenvwrapper.readthedocs.io/en/latest/) is a wrapper for the [`virtualenv`](https://virtualenv.pypa.io/en/latest/) package that adds a bunch of convenience functions and features that, in this author's view, make it easier to install, activate/deactivate and manage your virtual environments.

 ### Installation